I'm Still a Guy

 "I'm Still a Guy" is a song co-written and recorded by American country music singer Brad Paisley.
 It was released in March 2008 as the fourth single from his album 5th Gear.
-As with the other three singles from that album, "I'm Still a Guy" reached Number One on the Billboard Hot Country Songs charts.
+As with the other three singles from that album, "I'm Still a Guy" reached number one on the Billboard Hot Country Songs chart.

 Content

 "I'm Still a Guy" is a mid-tempo set in triple meter, written by Paisley along with Kelley Lovelace and Lee Thomas Miller.
 In the song, the narrator explains to his female companion that he is "still a guy" despite his companion's attempts to correct his stereotypical behavior and society's attempts to apply feminine traits to men.

 Paisley said that his intention was to "capture this struggle a little bit between men and women in a playful way".

 Initially, Paisley was not certain if a female audience would accept the song, so he sang it to his wife, Kimberly Williams-Paisley - who was pregnant at the time - straight after writing it at his co-writer and friend, Kelley Lovelace's, house.
 According to Miller, she "laughed long and hard at all the right places".
 Just hours later, while back at Lovelace's house, he found out his wife's water had broken - Lovelace's words to him as he ran out of the door were "Don't forget the last song you wrote before you became a father!"